 What is Recognised Certification?

-Recognised certification could describe any accredited Certificate.
-This could be a nationally accredited certificate award, a full QCF listed qualification or an industry specific certification program.
+Recognised certification could describe any accredited certification or qualification.
+This could be an accredited certificate award issued through a UK awarding body, an Ofqual regulated QCF qualification, or an industry specific certification program.

-The majority of courses that we offer lead to accredited awards or qualifications issued through a national awarding body.
+The majority of courses that we offer lead to "Accredited Certificate Awards" or "Ofqual Regulated Qualifications" issued through a UK awarding body.
 All of the awards and qualifications are accredited according to the levels defined by The Qualification & Credit Framework (QCF) and the level itself identifies the level of difficulty that has been achieved.
 All accredited awards & qualifications will be set at a level equivalent to that listed on the QCF.

-Level 1 Qualifications and Awards recognise basic knowledge and skills and the ability to apply learning with guidance or supervision.
+Level 1 Awards and Qualifications recognise basic knowledge and skills and the ability to apply learning with guidance or supervision.
 Learning at this level is about activities which mostly relate to everyday situations and may be linked to job competence.

 NCFE Level 2 Award